cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ![K-Means](/definition/images/clusters/K-Means_flow/K-Means_flow.png)
 *Figure 10: Flow diagram of K-means.*

+Despites K-Means is pretty simple, it carries a few limitations.
+One and foremost, (a) there is no efficient and universal method for identifying the number of clusters K; (b) It is affected by the shape, size, density of clusters; (c) It is sensitive to outliers.[^saxena][^rai]

-The program detailed in the [Appendix A](#appendix-a) automate the process.
-We tested values 2 - 7 for k, obtaining the results depicted in Figure 11.
+To mitigate problem (a), we have automatize the process to test various values for k through a program detailed in the [Appendix A](#appendix-a).
+Results are depicted in Figure 11.
 For reproducibility of results, we used the same seeds to generate the centroids.

 ###### Discussion and limitations
-Although K- Means clustering is still one of the most popular clustering algorithms yet few limitation are associated with K Means clustering
-include: (a) There is no efficient and universal method for identifying the initial partitions and the number of clusters K and (b) K-means is sensitive to outliers and noise[^saxena]

-K-means has problems when clusters are of differing Sizes,Densities,Non-globular shapes and K-means has problems when the data contains outliers[^rai]

-CORREGGERE GRAFICO E PROGRAMMA IN APPENDICE;
 ![Bubble K-Means](/definition/images/clusters/Bubble.png)
-*Figure 6: *
+*Figure 12: *

 ![Clustering](/definition/images/clusters/Graph_theory.png)
 *Figure 7: *